Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 We love and honor our Lord, yet as He looks upon us from His heavenly seat, I can only imagine how we disappoint.
 I’m not talking, the daily mishaps.
 Our Father expects those.
 But, bad words slip from our tongues when we judge those who are, dropping around us; that is the greater sin.
 Which inequities are worse, for no sin is more significant in God’s eyes.
 We call it sin, so judging others is ridiculous, but we are pros at pointing to our neighbor’s sin.

-I don’t get to proclaim my sin as less offensive than that of my neighbors, family, friends, or foes.
-We claim the pedestal until a dose of refinement kicks us to the base.
+I don’t get to proclaim my sin as less offensive than my neighbors, family, friends, or foes.
+Instead, we claim the pedestal until a dose of refinement kicks us to the base.

 Only when present with our Father will our sinful nature leave.
 Until then, we come together looking for His reflection in our mirror.